 I would like to read more about the event?
 Where can I find more information?

 Books and DVDs can provide valuable insight and should give you an idea if the Rites offer what you are seeking.
 Check out the resources on this web site.
-In particular, look at Male Spirituality and Why Men Need Initiation, From Wild Man to Wise Men: Reflections on Male Spirituality, or Adam’s Return: The Five Promises of Male Initiation.
+In particular look at From Wild Man to Wise Men: Reflections on Male Spirituality, or Adam’s Return: The Five Promises of Male Initiation.
 Also be sure to check out the web site for Illuman, the men’s organization that administers our program for the MROP.
-Also, see the Center for Action and Contemplation (www.cacradicalgrace.org).
+Also, see the Center for Action and Contemplation.

 I would like to talk to someone who has attended the event.

-If you have any questions about the Men’s Rites of Passage program please feel free to contact us here.
+If you have any questions about the Men’s Rites of Passage program please feel free to contact us.

 I am not sure I am a Christian and I don’t want to come if this is just another religious thing.